Prof Philip Cotton

 email: Philip.Cotton@glasgow.ac.uk

 Professor Phil Cotton is based in General Practice and Primary Care.
-He is academic director of Vocational Studies in the undergraduate curriculum.
-He convenes the General Practice and Primary Care Education Management Group, and is coordinator of the undergraduate curriculum in general practice and student selected components in primary care.
-He also represents the School of Medicine on the Academic Standards Committee and Academic Regulations Working Group.
+He is deputy head of the Undergraduate Medical School and academic director of Vocational Studies.
+He convenes the General Practice and Primary Care Education Management Group.
+He leads student welfare in the Medical School and also represents the School of Medicine on the Academic Standards Committee and Academic Regulations Working Group.
+He convenes the university's Retention Working Group.
+He leads the university's fair trade steering group.

-His contribution to postgraduate education/CPD within General Practice and Primary Care includes delivering the Master of Primary Care course "Achieving clinical effectiveness", and contributing to other courses.
-He also supervises MPC research projects.
+His contribution to postgraduate education/CPD within General Practice and Primary Care includes delivering the MSc in Primary Care course "Effective leadership and management in healthcare", and contributing to other courses.
+He also supervises MSc research projects.

-He is a GP in Springburn, and volunteer doctor for the Medical Foundation for the Care of Victims of Torture.
+He is a GP in Springburn, and volunteer doctor for Freedom from Torture (Medical Foundation for the Care of Victims of Torture).
+He is director of St Andrew's Clinics for Children (STACC) and chair of Rainbow Turtle.

 Esteem factors